AverageHelper/Gamgee/README.md

 >
 > - J. R. R. Tolkien

-Gamgee is a helpful companion bot for music video suggestions.
+Gamgee is a helpful companion bot for managing music video suggestion queues.
 Ever wanted an easy way to manage a queue of crowd-requested songs?
 Ever had people who spam the queue, post too frequently, or post looooooooong songs?
 Gamgee handles all of that for you!
+Any YouTube, SoundCloud, or Bandcamp track link will do.

 This project started out as a simple Discord bot to play around with APIs and things.
 As for the name, I thought it was neat.
 I was on a LOTR kick at the time.
 Samwise Gamgee is a name that deserves to be remembered.